CriticalTechnologiesInc/SABLE/README.md

 $ make
 ```
 Additional build options can be accessed by running `ccmake`, from a build
 directory, see the CMake documention for examples.
+At this time, the only
+supported build types are RELEASE and DEBUG.

 To compile SABLE source as input for Isabelle/HOL, run
 ```
 $ make sable-isa
 ```
-This should only be done with a non-DEBUG build.
+This build target is only valid with a RELEASE build.

 Note: When building for the Qemu environment, use `ccmake` to add `-DTARGET_QEMU`
 to the `CMAKE_C_FLAGS` variable.
 This will disable certain checks on platform hardware.